PantomInach/nvim-config/README.md

 # Additional Setup Steps
 ## Pylsp
 For autocompletion and other lsp features of imported modules an option must be set extra.
 In `~/.local/share/nvim/mason/packages/python-lsp-server/venv/pyvenv.cnf` set `include-system-site-packages = false` to `true`.

+## Obsidian
+[Obsidian](https://obsidian.md/) is a note-taking app based on markdown files.
+To configure the vault location set the path in the `options.lua` file, which can be found in the root of the nvim config.